G-Node/python-odml/doc/tutorial.rst

 The document
 ------------
-Display attributes using the odML editor:
+Display attributes using the odML-Editor:
 *****************************************
-To display the attributes of the document of the example odML file click on 'Document' in the path of the attributes window (bottom part) of the odML editor window.
+To display the attributes of the document of the example odML file click on 'Document' in the path of the attributes window (bottom part) of the odML-Editor window.

 Display attributes using Python:
 ********************************